 On January 24, 2020, Carrefour acquired a majority stake (68%) in the company Dejbox, a pioneer in lunch delivery for business employees located in suburban and outlying areas.
-Operating in Lille, Lyon, Paris, Bordeaux, Nantes and Grenoble, plus hundreds of other nearby towns and cities, Dejbox delivers over 400,000 meals each month.
+Operating in Lille, Lyon, Paris, Bordeaux, Nantes and Grenoble, plus hundreds of other nearby towns and cities, Dejbox delivers over 400,000 meals each month d.
+Disposal of Rue du Commerce (France)

-In accordance with IFRS 3 - Business Combinations, following the Group's measurement of the assets acquired and liabilities assumed at the acquisition dates, final goodwill was accounted for at December 31, 2020 in the amount of 20 million euros for the Potager City acquisition and 53 million euros for the Dejbox acquisition.
+In accordance with IFRS 3 - Business Combinations, following the Group's measurement of the assets acquired and liabilities assumed at the acquisition dates, final goodwill was accounted for at December 31, 2020 in the amount of 20 million euros for the Potager City acquisition and 53 million euros for the Dejbox